In this article:

 It is better to make your own shake or smoothie by blending a handful of fruits, a scoop of protein powder, and your milk of choice.

 Both commercially produced bacon and breakfast sausage are considered processed meats.

 The World Health Organization warned in 2015 that processed meats cause cancer.
-They found that eating 50 grams of processed meat every day increased the risk of colorectal cancer by 18%.
+It was found that eating 50 grams of processed meat every day increased the risk of colorectal cancer by 18%.
 That is the equivalent of about 4 strips of bacon or 1 hot dog.
-(3)
+(4)

 At every breakfast meal, ensure to include:

 - Protein (Greek yogurt, smoked salmon, eggs, protein powder in a smoothie, nuts and nut butter, soy milk, and yogurt)

 - Complex carbohydrates (old-fashioned oats, fruits, and wholegrain bread)

 - Healthy fats (nuts and nut butter, smoked salmon, chia, and flaxseeds)

 The combination of all three macronutrients ensures sustained energy, satiation, easy digestion, and provision of building blocks for your body.
 The key to staying consistent with healthy eating is proper planning.